 Phongsavanh Group prepares to invest in Thailand

-Khon Kaen province - The Phongsavanh Group's representatives visited Khon Kaen between February 15 and 17 to discuss business proposals.
 The Phongsavanh Group plans to expand its business cooperation and investment in Khon Kaen province, Thailand, as part of integration within the Asean Economic Community .
+Group representatives visited Khon Kaen from February 15-17, led by Group Chairman Prof.

 Start the conversation, or Read more at The Nation.